metalsmith/metalsmith.io/src/step-by-step/index.njk.md

 Also note that there are _two ways to run Metalsmith_: with the API by creating a node script or through the CLI by creating a metalsmith.json configuration file.
 The end results are _the same either way_ and it's really a matter of preference.
 What we're going to do here is run through the API approach first.
 Then, at the end, we'll convert it into a CLI example that accomplishes the exact same thing.
 Normally, you just do whichever happens to work best with your comfort level and workflow.

 The only requirement to follow along and run your own copy is that you have [a recent version of Node installed](https://nodejs.org/).
-Aside from Node itself, our project is going to be be completely self-contained and there's nothing to uninstall or clean up afterward except the single directory with all our working files, dependencies, and the compiled results.
+Aside from Node itself, our project is going to be completely self-contained and there's nothing to uninstall or clean up afterward except the single directory with all our working files, dependencies, and the compiled results.

 ---